paulsayad/CS235-Maze-Solver/README.md

 ## Project Design

-* Solutions.cpp file containing all the algorithms
+* Create a "Solutions.cpp" file where all the algorithms will be created

 ## Algorithmic Analysis
 ### Test